Killing Fields: Prosecution for crimes against humanity

+Death toll

+After five years of researching 20,000 grave sites, analysis indicates at least 1,386,734 victims of execution.

+Estimates of total deaths resulting from Khmer Rouge policies, including from disease and starvation, range from 1.7 to 2.2 million, out of a 1975 population of roughly 8 million.
+Ben Kiernan estimates about 1.7 million people were killed.
+Craig Etcheson of the Documentation Center of Cambodia suggests 2.2 million.
+Demographic analysis by Patrick Heuveline suggests between 1.2 and 3.4 million were killed, while Marek Sliwinski suggests 1.8 million is a conservative figure.
+Even the Khmer Rouge acknowledged 2 million had been killed—though they attributed those deaths to the subsequent Vietnamese invasion.

 Legacy

 The best known monument of the Killing Fields is at the village of Choeung Ek.
 Today, it is the site of a Buddhist memorial to the victims, and Tuol Sleng has a museum commemorating the genocide.
 The memorial park at Choeung Ek has been built around the mass graves of many thousands of victims, most of whom were executed after interrogation at the S-21 Prison in Phnom Penh.
 The majority of those buried at Choeung Ek were Khmer Rouge killed during the purges within the regime.
 Many dozens of mass graves are visible above ground, many which have not been excavated yet.
 Commonly, bones and clothing surface after heavy rainfalls due to the large number of bodies still buried in shallow mass graves.
 It is not uncommon to run across the bones or teeth of the victims scattered on the surface as one tours the memorial park.
 If these are found, visitors are asked to notify a memorial park officer or guide.

-A survivor of the genocide, Dara Duong, founded The Killing Fields Museum in Seattle, US.
+A survivor of the genocide, Dara Duong, founded The Killing Fields Museum in Seattle, US, in May 2004.